 “The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion that stands at the cradle of true art and true science.” ― Albert Einstein

-Albert Einstein is referring to the mysterious that your mind does not know.
+Albert Einstein is referring to the mystery that your thinking-mind does not know.

-This doesn’t mean that your mind can predict future, but is its creator.
+This doesn’t mean that your mind can predict the future, but is its projector.

-Einstein is referring to the mysterious of what the mind does not and cannot know, which is in your inner body sensation that I am here.
+Einstein is referring to the mysteries of what the mind does not and cannot know, which is your inner body sensation that I am here.

 Aware of what?

-Nothing itself is the unknown, is the mysterious and even these words will not be.
+No-thing itself is the unknown (the mysterious), and even these words will not explain it.

 Rather than dwelling on the future, like every human mind wants to, to fuel itself, begin to make your main focus less mind dominated.

-The less your life is dominated by the mind, the less it will be time dominated and the future will take care of itself infinitely greater then mentally dwelling on it will.
+The less your life is dominated by the mind, the less it will be time dominated, and the future will take care of itself infinitely greater than mentally dwelling upon it.

-If you wanted to find somebody, who’s sole mission in life was walk as furthest away from all established systems, look no further than Albert Einstein.
+If you wanted to find somebody, who’s sole mission in life was to walk the furthest away from all established systems, look no further than Albert Einstein.